 How to Contact a Probate Examiner Regarding Probate Notes

 After reviewing the probate notes on the website, you may contact the probate examiner by calling the clerk's office at 951.777.3147 and request to speak with an examiner.
 You can also email a probate examiner.
 (Email is checked daily and you should receive a response within 24 hours.)

 However, keep in mind the examiner my only speak with you regarding procedure.
 Examiners may not give legal advice or advise you how to handle your matter.

-If you are filing a petition for sterilization under Probate Code § 1950 regarding an individual with a developmental disability, you may obtain a list of physicians competent to perform the duties under Probate Code § 1955 by contacting the Inland Regional Center as follows:
+If you are filing a petition for sterilization under Probate Code § 1950 regarding an individual with a developmental disability, you may obtain a list of physicians as identified under Probate Code § 1955 by contacting the Inland Regional Center as follows: